Externally Funded Research Fellows

 Postdoctoral Research Fellowship

 A postdoctoral research fellow with the International Centre for Allied Health Evidence group, Dr Julie Luker is interested and involved in research into the clinical management and rehabilitation of patients with stroke.
 Other areas of research interests include evidence implementation, multi-disciplinary team based models of health care delivery and health care quality evaluation.

-A research fellow at the Sansom’s Alliance for Research in Exercise, Nutrition and Activity (ARENA) group, Dr Carol Maher worked as a paediatric physiotherapist before moving into research.
+An associate research fellow at the Sansom’s Alliance for Research in Exercise, Nutrition and Activity (ARENA) group, Ass Professor Carol Maher worked as a paediatric physiotherapist before moving into research.
+She is currently a NHMRC Career Development Fellow and prior to this, was a National Heart Foundation Fellow and Australian Research Council Fellow.
 Her research interests include children’s activity patterns, interventions to improve health behaviours in children and adults, and physical activities for people with disabilities.
 In 2013 she was awarded a South Australian Tall Poppy Science Award for her work focusing on the impact of everyday activities such as sleep, physical activity and watching television on health and wellbeing.

 Professor Robyn McDermott